zachary-l-yu/Coding-Projects/README.md

 # Python-Projects
-A portfolio of all projects I have coded in Python.
+A portfolio of beginner projects I have coded in Python.